 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer. - 2.
-Clear any cables that might impede the replacement of the cover.
+Lower the drive bay assembly. - 3.
+Clear any cables that might impede the replacement of the cover. - 4.
+Position the cover over the chassis and pivot it down over the computer until it snaps into place.